Queer Songbook Orchestra: Membership

 Launched by artistic director Shaun Brodie in 2014, the group's core members include vocalists Alanna Stuart and Alex Samaras, poet Stephen Jackman-Torkoff, violinist Jennifer Burford, cellist Evan Lamberton, oboist and English horn player Lief Mosbaugh, French horn player Micajah Sturgess, guitarist Thom Gill, double bassist Dan Fortin, and percussionist Stefan Schneider.
-A rotating collective of other musicians and storytellers have also collaborated with the group at individual performances, including Carole Pope, Beverly Glenn-Copeland, Leah Fay, Vivek Shraya, Mary Margaret O'Hara, Gwen Benaway, Mark Tewksbury, Veda Hille, Lorraine Segato, Bill Richardson, Gentleman Reg, Gary Beals, Louis Negin, Wayson Choy, Rémy Huberdeau, Simone Schmidt, Torquil Campbell, Daniela Gesundheit, Katie Ritchie, Casey Mecija, Cris Derksen, Rae Spoon and Safia Nolin.
+A rotating collective of other musicians and storytellers have also collaborated with the group at individual performances, including Carole Pope, Beverly Glenn-Copeland, Leah Fay, Vivek Shraya, Mary Margaret O'Hara, Gwen Benaway, Mark Tewksbury, Veda Hille, Lorraine Segato, Bill Richardson, Gentleman Reg, Gary Beals, Louis Negin, Wayson Choy, Rémy Huberdeau, Simone Schmidt, Torquil Campbell, Daniela Gesundheit, Katie Ritchie, Casey Mecija, Cris Derksen, Rae Spoon, and Safia Nolin.

 Live performances

 The group performed for the first time at Toronto's Videofag in 2014.
-In 2015 they gave their first live performance outside Toronto, performing at St. Alban's Anglican Church in Ottawa.
+In 2015, they gave their first live performance outside Toronto, performing at St. Alban's Anglican Church in Ottawa.
 In recent years they have performed an annual show at Buddies in Bad Times during Pride Toronto, and have performed at various arts festivals throughout Canada.
-In fall 2018, they undertook a 12-city national tour.
+In the fall of 2018, they undertook a 12-city national tour.

 Recordings

 The group collaborated with Vivek Shraya on her 2017 album Part Time Woman, which was a longlisted nominee for the 2018 Polaris Music Prize.
-In 2018, they released their own debut album, Anthems & Icons, which includes renditions of songs by k.d. lang, Billy Strayhorn, Rita MacNeil, Joe Meek, Gene MacLellan, Melissa Etheridge and Arthur Russell.
+In 2018, they released their own debut album, Anthems & Icons, which includes renditions of songs by k.d. lang, Billy Strayhorn, Rita MacNeil, Joe Meek, Gene MacLellan, Melissa Etheridge, and Arthur Russell.